dwaydwaydway/Discrete-Opt-Final-Project/README.txt

+Capacity expansion in the college admission problem

+Two mathematical programming methods (quadratic and linear) and two heuristics (LP-based and greedy) to solve the problem of expanding optimally capacities in the college admission process.
+The goal is to allocate optimally funding that expand the capacities of the universities.
+The objective function is the cost of the students, which we wish to minimize.

 This project contains the following python scripts and folders:

 1) An "__init__.py" script in which it is possible to run the aggregated linearization mathematical method.